josephwilk/overtone.device.launchpad/README.md

   (bind :user1 :3x2 #(haziti-clap))
   (bind :user1 :4x2 #(bing)))

-(do
+;;Use LED row sequences to indicate when beats should strike (do
-  ;Use LED row sequences to indicate when beats should strike (require '[launchpad.grid :as grid])
+  (require '[launchpad.grid :as grid])
-  (require '[launchpad.state-maps :as state-maps])
+  (require '[launchpad.state-maps :as state-maps]) (use 'overtone.inst.drum)

   (def m (metronome 240))